 Many state boards of pharmacy require that, in addition to a degree in pharmacy, specified hours of supervised working experience are necessary to become a licensed pharmacist.
 Regulations vary among the states.
 Students who plan to practice pharmacy in states other than Georgia should consult their state's board of pharmacy for instructions.

 All Mercer students are required to obtain a Georgia internship license prior to participating in any on-site pharmacy practice experience.
 Students may contact the Georgia State Board of Pharmacy for internship license information.

 The Georgia State Board of Pharmacy requires that an applicant for licensure as a pharmacist must be at least 18 years of age, must be a graduate of an accredited school of pharmacy and must have completed 1,500 hours of internship under the supervision of a registered pharmacist.
-Mercer graduates currently receive 1,000 hours of internship credit from the Georgia Board of Pharmacy for the pharmacy practice experiences at the College of Pharmacy, to be applied toward the total of 1,500 hours.
-The remaining 500 hours must be earned through employment in a pharmacy.
+Mercer graduates currently receive 1,500 hours of internship credit from the Georgia Board of Pharmacy for the pharmacy practice experiences at the College of Pharmacy.
 Graduates who plan to become a licensed pharmacist in a state other than Georgia should contact their respective state boards of pharmacy for details.

 Application for the licensure examination may be made near the time of graduation.
 Mercer graduates score consistently higher than the national average on the licensure exam.
 Over the past five years, the average first-attempt pass rate is 96 percent.